00krishna-tools/nyuki/docs/tutorial.rst

 Nyuki Compress: Compressing images
 ==============================================

-Geospatial data files can be very large, so compressing those files into
+Geospatial data files can be very large, so compressing those files before storing or transmitting them is important. ``Nyuki`` supports the following common compression standards:
+- LZW
+- LZMA
+- JPEG
+- JPEG2000
+- DEFLATE
+- ZSTD
+- NONE

+If you have never heard of some or most of these standards, that is fine.
+These are common methods that give reliable results across Windows, Mac, and Linux platforms.

+The x